sensu/sensu-docs/content/sensu-go/5.18/guides/clustering.md

 ## Use an external etcd cluster

-To use Sensu with an external etcd cluster, you must have etcd 3.3.2 or newer.
+You must have etcd 3.3.2 or newer to use Sensu with an external etcd cluster.
-To stand up an external etcd cluster, follow etcd's [clustering guide][2] using the same store configuration.
+Follow etcd's [clustering guide][2] using the same store configuration to stand up an external etcd cluster.

+To initialize a backend that uses etcd authentication, configure read and write access to the `/sensu.io` key space for your users:

+{{< highlight shell >}}
+User: Username

+Role sensu_readwrite
+KV Read:
+	[/sensu.io/, <open ended>
+KV Write:
+	[/sensu.io/, <open ended>
+{{< /highlight >}}

+Then, create an open-ended grant for the `EtcdRoot`:

+{{< highlight shell >}}
+/opt/etcd/etcdctl role grant-permission sensu_readwrite readwrite --from-key '/sensu.io/'
+{{< /highlight >}}

-In this example, you will enable client-to-server and peer communication authentication [using self-signed TLS certificates][13].
-To start etcd for `backend-1` based on the [three-node configuration example][19]:
+To enable client-to-server and peer communication authentication [using self-signed TLS certificates][13], start etcd for `backend-1` based on the [three-node configuration example][19]:

 {{< highlight shell >}}
 etcd \